 This third feature is especially beneficial if you are an agency working closely with clients.
-You can create an organizational profile accommodating your whole team, invite other members to work on certain tasks without sharing passwords and send invoices for Flywheel to the client once your work is done.
+You can create an organizational profile accommodating your whole team, invite other members to work on specific tasks without sharing passwords, and send invoices for Flywheel to the client once your work is done.

 Flywheel offers the following basic payment plans:

-This plan gives you 1 WordPress site, up to 5,000 monthly visits, a 5GB disk, a 25GB bandwidth, and costs $13 a month or $150 a year.
+This plan gives you 1 WordPress site, up to 5,000 monthly visits, a 5GB disk, and a 25GB bandwidth, and costs $15 a month or $150 a year.
 It is best for portfolio websites.

-This plan gives you 1 WordPress site, up to 25,000 monthly visits, a 10GB disk, a 50GB bandwidth, and costs $25 a month or $300 a year.
+This plan gives you 1 WordPress site, up to 25,000 monthly visits, a 10GB disk, and a 50GB bandwidth, and costs $30 a month or $300 a year.
 This is their most popular plan.

-This plan gives you up to 10 WordPress sites, up to 100,000 visits a month, a 20GB disk, a 200GB bandwidth, and costs $96 a month or $1,150 a year.
-It is a great choice for online stores or medium service websites.
+This plan gives you up to 10 WordPress sites, up to 100,000 visits a month, a 20GB disk, and a 200GB bandwidth, and costs $115 a month or $1,150 a year.
+It is an excellent choice for web developers building online stores or medium service websites.

-This plan can handle up to 30 WordPress sites, up to 400,000 visits a month, a 50GB disk, a 500GB bandwidth, and costs $242 a month or $2,900 a year.
-It is an excellent choice for well-known blogs and well-established eCommerce sites.
+This plan can handle up to 30 WordPress sites, up to 400,000 visits a month, a 50GB disk, and a 500GB bandwidth, and costs $290 a month or $2,900 a year.
+It is an excellent choice for professional agencies that need to host and manage multiple websites, such as well-known blogs and well-established eCommerce sites.

-One drawback of Flywheel is the price.
+One drawback of Flywheel WordPress hosting is the price.
 It carries a higher price tag than most of its competitors.
-Of course, you can opt for cheaper alternatives, but with its commitment to an over-all high-quality service, and if you have a little bit more to spare, Flywheel is definitely worth your consideration
+Of course, you can opt for cheaper alternatives.
+Still, with its commitment to an overall high-quality service, the Flywheel cloud platform is definitely worth your consideration if you have a little more to spare.

-If you’ve enjoyed our Flywheel review, make sure you check out their site on the button below!
+If you’ve enjoyed our Flywheel review, check out their site on the button below!